Baltic nations to ship Washington-endorsed arms to Ukraine - NewsBreak

 HELSINKI — (AP) — The Baltic nations of Estonia, Latvia and Lithuania plan to send U.S.-made anti-tank and anti-aircraft missiles to Ukraine, a move that the United States fully endorsed Saturday amid Kyiv’s escalating tensions with Russia.

-The defense ministers of the three Baltic states said in a joint statement published late Friday that they “stand united in our commitment to Ukraine’s sovereignty and territorial integrity in face of continued Russian aggression.”
+The defense ministers of the three Baltic states said in a joint statement that they “stand united in our commitment to Ukraine’s sovereignty and territorial integrity in face of continued Russian aggression.”

+In another development, the British government accused Russia of seeking to replace Ukraine’s government with a pro-Moscow administration, and said former Ukrainian lawmaker Yevheniy Murayev is being considered as a potential candidate.

+Murayev is head of the small pro-Russian party Nashi, which currently has no seats in Ukraine’s parliament.

+Britain’s Foreign Office named several other Ukrainian politicians it said had links with Russian intelligence services.

+It’s unclear what means Britain believes Russia might use to install a friendly government in Kyiv.
+The U.K. government made the claim based on an intelligence assessment, without providing evidence to back it up.

-U.S. Secretary of State Antony Blinken said in a tweet that Washington saluted the three NATO nations and former Soviet republics "for their longstanding support to Ukraine."
+U.S. Secretary of State Antony Blinken said in a tweet that Washington saluted Estonia, Latvia and Lithuania, which are NATO nations and former Soviet republics, "for their longstanding support to Ukraine."

 "I expedited and authorized and we fully endorse transfers of defensive equipment @NATO Allies Estonia Latvia Lithuania are providing to Ukraine to strengthen its ability to defend itself against Russia's unprovoked and irresponsible aggression," Blinken said in another tweet.